EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ### U02 A Small & Medium Enterprise (SME) application developer who wants to see what data sets are available, access them and build an application based on OPERA data

-Related to use cases in FEMDI 2.5 and E-SOH 4.3.
+Related to use cases in FEMDI 2.5 and ORD

 “As a new data consumer, I want a single unified view of available meteorological datasets which are updated on a regular basis, that is easily accessible and findable, is easily integrated into my systems and can be re-used (i.e. following FAIR principles).
 This will allow me to develop an application which makes best use of the available data to add value to the users and bring me in an income.”